A Young Life Restored

 Through it all, Dale made great strides.
 He recovered much of the ground he’d lost, and returned to the activities he loved, including the high school drum line.
 He even played baseball again just one year after his initial team tryout.

 From his experience, Dale was inspired to become a summer high school volunteer at the hospital.
 "This hospital has done so much for me,” he says.
 “I’m so thankful for the care I received from the docs, the therapists and everyone in the rehab gym, plus the nurses on 2A.
 I just want to give back whatever I can."

 Dr. McManus is proud of — and happy for — Dale.
 “He was the ideal rehab patient.
 He worked hard every day, cooperated with the nurses and therapists, and stayed motivated and pleasant throughout his entire rehab program.
 Through Dale’s determination and his family’s support, he has made a tremendous recovery.
 It’s so exciting to see him volunteering in the hospital, especially when he’s helping in the same gym where he spent months working hard himself.
 He’s been quite an inspiration to all of us.”

 Dale has also been inspired from the rehab professionals at Nemours — Gonzalez in particular.
 He explains, “She actually made my therapy entertaining and something I looked forward to.
 I always thought some area of medicine would be interesting.
 A few months into my rehab process, I knew this is what I wanted to do with my life.”

-And so, Dale’s journey continues — he’s been accepted to a six-year, college-level physical therapy program, starting in the fall of 2013.
+And so, Dale’s journey continues — he’s been accepted to a six-year, college-level physical therapy program.
 Thanks to a wayward baseball, his single-minded recovery efforts and the dedicated care team at Nemours, Dale is going to be a physical therapist.